Pop-Up Institutes FAQ

 Departments, Colleges, and Organized Research units with more than 5 faculty members and/or Senior Research Scientist/Engineers (or equivalent senior research titles) are eligible to submit, via one PI, one proposal as lead but may contribute members or resources to any number of proposals.

 Allowable Costs.
-The total cost for a Pop-Up Institute must be split 50/50 between the participating units and the VPR Office.
-The maximum allowable budget is $100,000, i.e., $50,000 contributed by the VPR and $50,000 contributed by the participating units.
-All institute costs, including space/facility rental, travel and lodging, supplies, meals, equipment rentals, etc. are allowed.
+All Institute costs, including space/facility rental, travel and lodging, supplies, meals, equipment rentals, etc. are allowed.
 No salary costs are permitted except for institute-specific graduate student stipends, and graduate stipends are permitted only in the VPR budget (participating units may not count graduate stipends toward their contributions).

 Required Contingency.
 An amount equivalent to 10% of the total Institute cost must be reserved for contingency, to cover unanticipated costs.
 The contingency is to be expended only with permission by the VPR office and is deducted from the VPR share of the budget.
-Example: For a total institute budget of $100,000, you would provide a VPR budget of $50,000 that consists of $40,000 of categorized expenses and $10,000 (10% of $100K) labeled “contingency.”
+Example: For a total institute budget of $80,000, with a Pop-Up contribution of $30,000 you would provide a VPR budget of $50,000 that consists of $42,000 of categorized expenses and $8,000 (10% of $80K) labeled “contingency.”

 Other In-Kind Contributions.
 In-kind contributions include materials, equipment or services that are given without charge to the program or organization.
 These items should not be included in the budget of cash revenues and cash expenditures submitted with proposals.
 However, in-kind contributions should be noted in the budget justification.

-- How do I secure matching funds from my department/college?
+- How do I secure financial support from my department/college?
+Show More

-You should communicate your intent to apply for a Pop-Up Institute to your department or unit head in order to secure matching funds.
-The unit head should then provide the Letter of Financial Commitment to be included with the application.
+Intent to apply should be communicated to the department or unit head in order to secure financial support.
+The unit head should then provide a letter declaring the financial support to be included with the application.

-Upload the following items to UT's online submission portal (coming soon):
+Upload the following items to UT's online submission portal.

 List the institute title, a single Institute Leader and all faculty/Senior Researchers who have made a participation commitment, together with their department/unit affiliations.

-This abstract must be less than 300 words and should communicate the significance and impact of the Institute in terms that a non-expert can understand.
+This abstract must be <300 words and should communicate the significance and impact of the Institute in terms that a non-expert can understand.
+The abstract text does not count toward the 4-page limit for the scholarly justification statement (see Item #3, below).

 - Description of the Pop-Up Institute’s focus areas and research-related activities.
 In other words, what takes place during your one-month Pop-Up Institute?